PureCloud and GDPR compliance

-How can you use PureCloud to respond to GDPR data subject requests?
+How should I respond to GDPR data requests?

 PureCloud provides a GDPR API as the preferred self-service solution for PureCloud customers to respond to GDPR requests.
 The GDPR API enables responses to data subject requests to access, rectify, or delete their personal data in PureCloud.